saltfie/course-in-a-box/index.md

 layout: index
 published: true
 ---
-This quick tutorial will show you how to learn rhythms, stance, and a short song.
-You can play on any surface (or in the air!), with any kind of sticks.
+This quick tutorial will show you the first steps of how to play taiko.
 * **[Kuchishoga](https://saltfie.github.io/intro-to-taiko/modules/kuchishoga/introduction/)** - Learn rhythms by saying them
 * **[Drumming](https://saltfie.github.io/intro-to-taiko/modules/drumming/drums)** -  How to make your own drums and play on them
 * **[Song](https://saltfie.github.io/intro-to-taiko/modules/song/renshu-kuchishoga)** - Learn how to play a beginners song